pinkbunkadoo/cuboid/README.md

 ## What is it?

-Cuboid is a short demo inspired by 80s isometric puzzle games, like the ZX Spectrum's Head over Heels.
+Cuboid is a small, interactive demo inspired by 80s isometric puzzle games, like the ZX Spectrum's Head over Heels.
 It was created to test a toy software renderer I had written in JavaScript.
 The code is not optimised, so I apologise for crimes against your CPU.

 For best performance I recommend using Google Chrome.